Game Journalism Business Basics

 How much do video game journalists make, and what kind of salary can you expect if you're a freelance game writer?
-The answer can vary greatly depending on where you work, what kind of journalist you are, how many years you've been in the field, and how good you are at negotiating contracts.
+The answer can vary greatly depending on where you work, what kind of journalist you are, how many years you've been in the field, and honestly, how good you are at negotiating contracts.

 For most freelance video game journalists, their salary varies from month to month and year to year depending on factors such as big game releases and competition in the industry.
-For full-time salaried game writers, these numbers are a little more straightforward.
-Below we'll explore a little bit of both these areas so you can get a feel for how much game journalists make.
+For full-time salaried game writers, these numbers are more straightforward, but for everyone else trying to earn a good writer's salary, the answers won't be so clear.

 What is the average salary for a video game journalist?